Introduction

-A relatively uncommon and unexplored operation is roll (or rolling), which modifies the structure of a binary tree in such a way that, when visualized, the newly obtained structure appears to be rolled at a 90-degree angle, either clockwise or counterclockwise.
+A relatively uncommon and unexplored operation is roll, which modifies the structure of a binary tree in such a way that, when visualized, the newly obtained structure appears to be rolled at a 90-degree angle, either clockwise or counterclockwise.
 This gives us two variants of the roll operation — clockwise roll (CR) and counterclockwise roll (CCR).

 Unlike rotation, which renders the inorder traversal of a binary tree invariant, rolling a binary tree produces a new binary tree whose inorder traversal is identical to (a) the postorder traversal of the original tree, if rolled clockwise; or (b) the preorder traversal of the original tree, if rolled counterclockwise.
 Inversely, the inorder traversal of the original tree becomes (a) the preorder traversal of the clockwise-rolled tree, or (b) the postorder traversal of the counterclockwise-rolled tree.
 Formally, we can define the roll operation in terms of these traversals, as follows: